September Morn: Russia and Paris

-The painting, however, was safe; Mantashev had smuggled it out of the country, reportedly "rip[ping] it out of its frame" when the revolution broke out.
+The painting, however, was safe: Mantashev had smuggled it out of the country, reportedly "rip[ping] it out of its frame" when the revolution broke out.
 In the early 1930s, in desperate need of funds, he sold September Morn to the Armenian art collector and philanthropist Calouste Gulbenkian for $30,000; it was the last painting he owned.
 A United Press reporter discovered the painting, which was framed as a tondo, in Gulbenkian's Paris home in 1935.
 There it hung with works by artists such as Claude Monet and Paul Cézanne.
 By 1937 September Morn was on display in the Musée du Luxembourg, hung between works by Jean-François Raffaëlli and Eugène Carrière.
+The curator John Walker, who between 1947 and 1955 would try to acquire the Gulbenkian Collection for the National Gallery of Art, described it as 'Gulbenkian's only lapse in taste.'
 After Gulbenkian's death in 1955, the painting was acquired by Wildenstein and Company of New York.